nhtlongcs/lenet5-lightning/README.md

 # LetNet Pytorch Lightning

-This work is an unofficial implementation of LeNet5 on MNIST dataset, which is computer vision coursework.
+This work is an unofficial implementation of LeNet5 on multi dataset (include MNIST, FashionMNIST, Caltech256)

 Before using this repo, please install the following packages by running the following commands: